Alpha Squadron (comics): Indra

 Indra (Paras Gavaskar) is from India.
 The name Indra is based on the Hindu god of weather and war, and he is endowed with the ability to form protective armour around his body which shields him from physical harm.
 In New X-Men: Yearbook Special #1, he was voted as the most reliable.
 Indra was one of the 27 students at the Xavier Institute to retain his powers after M-Day.
-He became X-Men trainee in X-Men: Legacy #238.
+He became an X-Men trainee in X-Men: Legacy #238.